Blog / Math Learning / IQ Test for 10 & 12 Year Olds: Basics, Questions, Scores

 • 15 year olds – Average IQ between 100-123

-So what is the normal IQ range for a 12 year old?
-Average IQ scores for 12-year-olds range from 97 to 117 points.
+So, what is the normal IQ range for a 12 year old?
+Average intelligence scores for 12-year-olds range from 97 to 117 points.
 An IQ score between 85 and 115 is considered normal intelligence for a child this age.
-Scores between 130-144+ indicate a 12 year old with high potential or giftedness.
+Scores between 130-144+ (high IQ score) indicate a 12 year old with high potential or giftedness.

-As preteens enter middle school years, average IQs gradually increase.
+As preteens enter middle school, average IQs gradually increase.
 Performance differences on IQ tests also expand with older ages.
 This reflects cognitive growth as tweens develop better concentration skills and logical reasoning to handle more complex test questions.

-Beyond a single IQ score, most tests also provide percentile rankings and interpretation categories like:
+Beyond a single IQ score, most standardized tests also provide percentile rankings and interpretation categories like:

 • 130+ – Very superior / Highly advanced